 - If you book a short minute flight on-line you need to know, ALL THE FREE seats might be taken, this happened to us, so we had to buy the €6 seats.
 Still not too bad.
 Our tickets ended up being about €80/person

-Our cottage by the sea – ®HomeAway
+Our cottage by the sea – ®HomeAway in Western Ireland

 This was our first time using ®HomeAway (similar to AirBnb) I thought it would be a good research project to try out a competitor and compare services.
 Our cottage by the sea was incredible, Young’s Cottage on the Wild Atlantic Way on the Dingle Peninsula was exactly the kind of “Irish home-away” we could have asked for on our relaxing weekend.
 Our rate was phenomenal,it was €74/night for a cottage that sleeps 7 and we had a full kitchen with amazing views everyday.
 Location wasn’t bad either, our cottage was the closest to the sea in Feohanagh. (pronounced Feona)

-My first HomeAway experience was similar to using AirBnb.
+My first HomeAway experience in Western Ireland was similar to using AirBnb.
 I was prepared to pay service fees and taxes, which was an additional €100.
 This always bums me out because they seem to be high but the experience of staying in a 18th century cottage on the Irish coast was unforgettable.
 Another downside we didn’t like was there was €150 refundable damage deposit.
 OUCH!
 We should get that back in about 7-10 business days.
 Read the fine print though when renting, not all properties charge this, but this place was stunning and impeccably decorated in a vintage cottage style.

 Dingle and bar-hopping

-The Dingle peninsula is known for it’s volcanic rock formations, being a Celtic playground and their whiskey bars!
+The Dingle peninsula in western Ireland is known for it’s volcanic rock formations, being a Celtic playground and their whiskey bars!
 Yup ~ notably one of the most famed bars “Dick Mack’s” is right in downtown Dingle is known as one of the best bars in Ireland.
 It’s eccentric crowd and musically-gifted patrons made our visit in this pub a highlight of our trip.

 Dick Mack’s probably has the largest selection of Irish whiskey’s in the country.
 Jon was happy to sample a few.
 However, I was suffering from a mid-winter cold, so mulled wine with orange and cloves was my medicine for the night.
 There are rooms all over this place and we found a room where local pickers were playing a mandolin guitar, violins and pan-flutes.